Treatment Specialization Includes:

 Our greatest joys and woes are often experienced within the framework of our relationships.
-My primary focus is on helping people achieve satisfying and fulfilling relationships.
 Even committed and successful relationships can have difficult issues that go unresolved.

 Early experiences are part of a multi-layered tapestry of life experience that shapes the person we become.
 Exploring how the past influences the present is a powerful way to gain a deeper understanding of how individuals contribute to problems in their relationships and what to do about it.
-Therapy can help illuminate the motivating forces behind the thinking and behaviors of loved ones so that partners can communicate with each other more effectively.
+Therapy can help illuminate the motivating forces behind the thinking and behaviors of loved ones for better communication.